abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Reflexivity](reflexivity.svg)

-So it's official - preorders are categories (sounds kinda obvious, especially after we also saw that orders can be reduced to sets and functions (the inclusion order) and sets and functions form a category in their own right).
+So it's official - preorders are categories (sounds kinda obvious, especially after we also saw that orders can be reduced to sets and functions using the inclusion order, and sets and functions form a category in their own right.)

-And since partial orders and total orders are preorders too (as they obey those two laws), they are categories as well.
+And since partial orders and total orders  obey those two laws, they are preorders too.
+And also categories as well.

-Starting to compare the categories of preorders, and partial and linear orders to other categories, like the (quintessential) category of sets, immediately sets them apart.
-In other categories there can be *many different morphisms (arrows)* between two objects and in orders can have *at most one morphism*.
+When we compare the categories of orders to other categories, like the quintessential category of sets we see one thing that immediately sets them apart: in other categories there can be *many different morphisms (arrows)* between two objects and in orders can have *at most one morphism*.
 That is, for two objects **a** **b** we either have **a ≤ b** or we do not.

 ![Orders compared to other categories](arrows_one_arrow.svg)